Saturday, October 30, 8:00 pm

 Gene Parish played tuba with the Concord Band from its first appearance

-contributions as Band president, FOPAC board representative, Band
+to his contributions as Band president, FOPAC board representative, Band

 historian, and musician, Gene has provided hands-on support for every Band